-At the year end, the Group held interest rate swaps with notional amounts of £179.5m (2022: £420.5m) which hedge the interest obligations of the Group's floating rate debt.
-The average fixed rate on these instruments is 0.3% net receivable (2022: 0.2% net payable).
+At the year end, the Group held senior interest rate swaps with notional amounts of £179.5m (2022: £420.5m) which hedge senior interest obligations of the Group's floating rate debt.
+The average fixed rate on these instruments is 0.2% (2022: 0.2%).
 The swap contracts have termination dates that match the maturities of the underlying floating rate debt instruments (see note 22).

-The Group has also entered into index linked swaps (notional amounts of £681.8in 2023; 2022: £681.8m) where the Group receives floating and pays fixed linked to inflation interest obligations to an average rate of 2.9% indexed with RPI.
-The notional amounts of these swaps increase with RPI and these accretion amounts are cash settled annually, most recently in June 2023 (£146.9m; 2022: £89.6m) based on the March index.
+The Group has also entered into senior index linked swaps (notional amounts of £681.8m in 2023; 2022: £681.8m) where the Group receives floating and pays fixed linked to inflation interest obligations to an average rate of 2.9% indexed with RPI.
+The notional amounts of these swaps increase with RPI and these accretion amounts are cash settled annually, most recently in June 2023; £146.9m (2022: £89.6m) based on the March index.

 All of these instruments have a maturity date of April 2027.
-These instruments were established to hedge the Group's fixed rate debt (namely fixed rate sterling bonds and the fixed rate US Private Placement issues) and in order to ensure that the cash flow characteristics align with these instruments, the Group has entered into £470.4m (2022: £600.5m) of fixed to floating rate interest rate swaps to match the cash flows on both the fixed rate debt instruments and the index linked swaps set out above.
+These instruments were established to hedge the Group's fixed or floating rate debt and in order to ensure that the cash flow characteristics align with these instruments, the Group has entered into £470.4m (2022: £600.5m) of fixed to floating rate interest rate swaps to match the cash flows on both the fixed rate debt instruments and the index linked swaps set out above.

-The Group also holds USD 118.0m (2022: nil) of cross-currency swaps to fix the Sterling costs of future interest and capital repayment obligations relating to the US dollar denominated private placement issue at and exchange rate of 1.241.
+The Group also holds USD 118.0m (2022: nil) of cross-currency swaps to fix the Sterling costs of future interest and capital repayment obligations relating to the US dollar denominated private placement issue at and exchange rate of 1.241